Booooooomy/Booooooomy.github.io/_posts/2018-06-30-Pointer-and-dereference-operator.md

 Int* pNum = &num;
 ```

-it has a same structure as int num = 3;
+it has a same structure as int num = 3;.
 A pointer cannot be compiled without initialization just like other types like int.

 <Importance of pointers>
-+ As the amount of data gets bigger, passing a pointer is much efficient than passing the entire data structure.
+1. As the amount of data gets bigger, passing a pointer is much efficient than passing the entire data structure.
-+ The pointer gives you a direct access to the data.
+2. The pointer gives you a direct access to the data.
-+ Pointers allow to dynamically allocate memory in application (DMA: do not need to know the size of memory that will be needed for an object at compile time, but the size is allocated during runtime).
+3. Pointers allow to dynamically allocate memory in application (DMA: do not need to know the size of memory that will be needed for an object at compile time, but the size is allocated during runtime).

 #The dereference operator#

 The asterisk(*) is used as a dereference operator as well.
 From the pNum example above, if there is a notation looks like *pNum then it is a dereferenced value of pNum, which is 3.

-How to distinguish which one is which?
+How to distinguish which one is which???

 	**If * is at the left side of the assignment =, then it’s used as a pointer.**
 	**If * is at the right side of the =, then it’s used as a dereference operator.**